Political Science and International Relations

 What professional growth experiences exist within the program?

-Our Political Science, Philosophy and Economics faculty encourage intellectual rigor in an effort to help you to obtain the best possible career or entry into graduate school.
-PPE was first offered by Oxford University and is now offered at over 30 Universities in North America and Canada, including:
+Our political science, philosophy and economics faculty encourage intellectual rigor in an effort to help you to obtain the best possible career or entry into graduate school.
+PPE was first offered by Oxford University and is now offered at more than 30 universities in North America and Canada, including:

 - Duke University